Skip to content

 Tests

-• Integration tests at src/Tests/Integration.Tests/Tests/Multitenancy/ cover tenant isolation (no leaks), provisioning status, header override, and seed-data flows.
+• Integration tests at src/Tests/Integration.Tests/Tests/Multitenancy/ (17 files) cover tenant isolation (no leaks), provisioning status + failure/retry, header override, activation, renewal, validity adjustment, expiry enforcement + the expiry scan job, themes, and seed-data flows.